 Avoid toxic foods: –

 Toxic foods are harmful to every creature.
-So if you have taken a bulldog that it is important to know that the foods are harmful to your animal.
+So if you have taken a bulldog, it is important to know that the foods are harmful to your animal.
 Currently, there are many foods useful for humans, but they are toxic to bulldogs.

-There are many toxic foods are like grapes, Alcohol, Nuts, beer, raw bread dough, chocolate, garlic, and onions any any other foods are included in a toxic food so Avoid this type of toxic food for your bulldog.
+Many toxic foods are like grapes, Alcohol, Nuts, beer, raw bread dough, chocolate, garlic, and onions.
+Any other foods are included in a toxic food, so avoid this type of toxic food for your bulldog.

 How to train Bulldog and puppy

-Respect training is a first common training method for any dog.
+Respect training is the first common training method for any dog.
 It’s very important training for your bulldog.
 Bulldogs are intelligent dogs, but their stubbornness can make them difficult to train.

 The first training priority for most new dog owners is house training.
-This job is definitely number one for any dog living with humans.
+This job is number one for any dog living with humans.
 The most effective house training is a combination of crate training and schedule training.
-So house training is best for your bulldog.
+So house-training is best for your bulldog.

 Puppy crate training is a great way to manage the safety and well-being of Bulldog puppies.
 Crate training is one of the most important things you can do for your new dog.
 Crate training serves many purposes.
 Crates should be large enough for the adult dog to stand, sit and stretch out.

-I tried to provide maximum information about the Bulldog dog breed.
+I tried to provide full information about the Bulldog dog breed.
 Let me know if I miss any useful information.